steelegbr/alldaydj/backend/api/ReadMe.md

     $env:FIRESTORE_EMULATOR_HOST="localhost:8080"
     $env:FIREBASE_STORAGE_EMULATOR_HOST="localhost:9199"

+You may need to build the functions before attempting to run the emulators:

+    npm run build

+##

+Testing the backend API can be done with a call to:

+    pytest

 ## Search

 To allow the generation of search terms to ignore stop words, NLTK must have collection of stopwords for the language.
 Downloads can be triggered from the CLI: